Whether you are involved with horses professionally or as a hobby, you can rely on Lodders’ specialist team of equine lawyers.

 We will work with you to understand the problem to enable us to provide you with advice tailored to your needs.

-For help or advice on any matter relating to equine law, please contact Lodders’ Equine Law specialist, Mike Wakeling on 01789 206102 or by email.
+For help or advice on any matter relating to equine law, please fill in the enquiry form below or contact Lodders’ Equine Law specialist, Mike Wakeling on 01789 206102 or by email.

 Drawing on our renowned strengths in agricultural law, private client matters, dispute resolution and planning, Lodders' equine law team can advise you on: